Looking for help with your list?

 - Facebook allows you to auto-post to a Facebook Page only, not your personal Facebook profile.
 Learn more about Facebook Pages and profiles.

 - Facebook auto-post is available for regular, plain-text, or RSS email campaigns only.

 - This feature pulls in your campaign subject line as additional text by default.
 Merge tags in subjects lines won’t display correctly on Facebook, so make sure to remove them from your auto-post.

 - To learn how auto-posts interact with Social Cards, read Enable and Customize Social Cards.

 To auto-post to Facebook, follow these steps.

-- Navigate to the Share your campaign section of the Campaign Builder.
+- Navigate to the Add A Social Post To Your Campaign section of the Campaign Builder.

 - Toggle the Facebook slider to a check mark.